4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

     #type /servers in Bungeecord to find out which servernames are available
     servers:
       - all
-    #Here you can add other groups: The commands and tab completion from the "included groups" will be added to this group
+    #Here you can add other groups: The commands and tab completion from the "inherited groups" will be added to this group
     #Read more here https://github.com/Nononitas/Plugin-Hide-Pro/wiki/Group#inheritance
     #The group modes are taken from the parent group, in this case the parent group is "default"
     #The group is only inherited if a server in the "servers" list of the subordinate group matches the player's server
-    included-groups:
+    inherited-groups:
       - Test

   #This group will remove all commands from the tab complete and block them from being executed